Internship Abroad at the United Nations in Switzerland

 International internships require different levels of fluency.
 Be honest about your language abilities, as they will definitely test you during the course of an interview.
 Prior to going into interviews, I thought I had the ability to hold basic conversations in French.
 However, once I began interviewing I realized that classroom French and actual conversational French were very different.
 I was happy to find an internship that helped me develop my language skills in a supportive environment where English was also used frequently.

-The internship at doCip in at the U.N. in Geneva, Switzerland resulted in unique experiences that have helped me in both my personal and professional life.
+The internship at doCip with the U.N. in Geneva, Switzerland resulted in unique experiences that have helped me in both my personal and professional life.
 I highly recommend international internships to people looking to combine building a resume with cultural adventure.

 Mary Ware is a graduate of The George Washington University, where she majored in International Affairs: Global Public Health.
 She is an avid traveler, including having studied abroad in both Southeast Asia and Europe.